iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_CODE_CHALLENGE.md

 <br />

+<strong>5.
+List Specific Countries by Year</strong>
-<strong>5.</strong> List all of the countries and the total number of cities in the Southern Europe sub-region that were inserted in 2021.
+ List all of the countries and the total number of cities in the Southern Europe sub-region that were inserted in 2021.
 Capitalize the country names and order alphabetically by the LAST letter of the country name and the number of cities.

 <details>
   <summary>Click to expand expected results!</summary>